-How can we give encouragement to children in the Philippines who have lost family and resources?
+How can we give encouragement to communities and individuals who have lost homes, family, and resources?

-Typhoon Haiyan claimed thousands of lives, devastated villages, and interrupted the supply of basic needs.
-This frightening event uprooted children and robbed them of a sense of security.
-Learning to Give encourages young people to share their time and talent in a unique project suggestion with many ties to learning--through words and pictures of encouragement sent directly to an aid agency in the Philippines to be distributed to children who need moral support.
+A disaster can claim the lives of residents, devastate homes, and interrupt the supply of basic needs.
+A frightening event may rob children of a sense of security.
+Learning to Give encourages young people to share their time and talent in a unique project suggestion with many ties to learning--through words and pictures of encouragement sent directly to an aid agency in the area of the disaster to be distributed to children who need moral support.

-Let young people in the Philippines know that your hearts and kind wishes are with them in support and encouragement.
-Write a letter, write a word of hope in one of the Philippines' dialects (conduct a little research in the rich history of the country), write a poem, or draw a picture.
-Put these creative wishes in an envelope and send them to the Philippines to be distributed to children.
+Let young people in the area know that your hearts and kind wishes are with them in support and encouragement.
+Write a letter, write one word of hope in their language (conduct a little research in the history of the area), write a poem, or draw a picture.
+Put these creative wishes in an envelope and send them to the aid agency to be distributed to children.
 This is a creative way to share a little hope and let them know that people around the world are thinking of them.
 The Disaster Relief lesson plans below empower students to explore motivations and creative ways for giving treasure.

 We have heard stories of how a hurricane, flood, tsunami, earthquake, fire, tornado, or other natural disaster devastated the lives of people.
 Before these disasters strike, ask youth to consider how we can give our help before the disaster strikes.
 Some questions for youth to explore in their service-learning project:

 - What are the potential disasters in your area?

 - What are other disasters in other areas (geography and people)?

 - How can your family prepare for the potential disaster?